jnozzi/cocoadev.com/markdown/OSAnimationTimer.md

 [animationTimer sleepThreadUntilNextFrameDate];

-You can find it, along with example animation code, at http://opensword.dyndns.org/General/OSATObjectProject.dmg.gz .
-You might also want to visit General/OpenSwordGroup's General/WikiWikiWeb at http://himitsu.dyndns.org/General/OpenSwordWiki/ .
+You can find it, along with example animation code, at http://opensword.dyndns.org/OSATObjectProject.dmg.gz .
+You might also want to visit OpenSwordGroup's WikiWikiWeb at http://himitsu.dyndns.org/OpenSwordWiki/ .

 The original author feels that no one should ever use this object in this state.